-Two months before I was due to give birth in 2018, I was laid off from my company.
+Two months before I was due to give birth, I was pregnant and laid off from my company.
 It is tough to get laid off to begin with, but add the stress of having to care for a new baby while jobless, and that makes a layoff that much worse.

 1. Before you sign and return any paperwork, consult a lawyer ASAP.